 - Avoid business ideas that overlap with your employer’s industry

 If your startup is completely unrelated and independently developed, you may be able to retain full ownership.
-But this line isn’t always clear, so having a trusted legal advisor can help you stay on solid ground.
+But this line isn’t always clear, so having a trusted startup formation attorney in your corner can help you stay on solid ground.

 Do You Have to Tell Your Employer?